Veridise/stellar-auth-macro/README.md

 ## Limitations

-This macro is intentionally small and opinionated.
-It only instruments real functions inside the annotated `impl` block; it won’t touch code generated elsewhere (for example, client stubs or wrappers emitted by other macros).
-It scans “public” methods—trait impls, anything in an `impl` also tagged with `#[contractimpl]`, or any method with non-private visibility, and requires each to be marked `#[no_access_control]` or `#[authorized_by(...)]`.
-Private helpers aren’t checked.
+This macro is purposefully small and opinionated by design.
+It only instruments functions inside annotated `impl` block and does not operate on code generated elsewhere (for example, client stubs or wrappers emitted by other macros).
+It scans “public” methods—trait impls, anything in an `impl` also tagged with `#[contractimpl]`, or any method with non-private visibility, and requires each `pub` method to be marked `#[no_access_control]` or `#[authorized_by(...)]`.

-Guards are injected only when the method signature includes an `env` parameter literally named `env`, plus a simple (non-destructured) parameter whose identifier matches the first argument to `#[authorized_by]`.
+The procedural macro only injects a guard when the method signature includes an `env` parameter named `env`, plus a simple (non-destructured) parameter whose identifier matches the first argument to `#[authorized_by]`.
 If either is missing or renamed, the attribute is left in place and the macro quietly skips instrumentation.
-The guarded parameter must support `require_auth()` (on Soroban that’s `Address`); if your type doesn’t, the injected call will fail to compile.
+The guarded parameter must support `require_auth()` (on Soroban that’s `Address`).
+If any type does not support it, the injected call will fail to compile.

-Predicate resolution is simple: a single-segment name is invoked as `Self::predicate`, otherwise the path is used as written.
-The predicate should be pure and side-effect free; the macro calls it before `require_auth()`.
-It does not provide role composition, multi-sig policies, or reentrancy protection, and it doesn’t rewrite or verify logic inside your predicate.
+For predicate resolution, a single-segment name is invoked as `Self::predicate`, otherwise the path is used as written.
+The macro calls it before `require_auth()`.
+The predicate should only be used to perform the intended verification, and should not modify any state.
+The macro does not currently provide role composition, multi-sig policies, or reentrancy protection, and it doesn’t rewrite or verify the logic inside your predicate.

 Interacting proc-macros can still confuse IDEs.
 We bias toward being non-fatal for unresolved shapes to avoid rust-analyzer spam, but you may see stale diagnostics until a clean build.
 Finally, `#[access_control]` must be placed on an inline `impl` (or inline `mod`); external modules are rejected because their contents aren’t visible at macro time.